Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Implementation Details

 \subsection{Hyper-Parameters}

-The basic attack settings were consistent with the work \citep{Wang21a,Dong18}: the maximum perturbation of $\epsilon = 16$, and the number of iteration $T=10$ and step size $\alpha = \epsilon / T = 1.6$.
+The basic attack settings were consistent with the work \cite{Wang21a,Dong18}: the maximum perturbation of $\epsilon = 16$, and the number of iterations $T=10$ and step size $\alpha = \epsilon / T = 1.6$.
 We carefully tuned the specific hyper-parameters for each baseline (e.g., the sampling number in VMI-FGSM, the ensemble number in FIA, etc.), and \textbf{the best results were recorded. }

 For ANDA, we set the number of augmented samples as 25 (i.e., $n=25$), and the image augmenting parameter $\texttt{Augmax}$ (refer detailed explanation in Section~\ref{sec:augmax}) as $0.3$ if not specified.
 For MultiANDA, the default number of ANDA components is $5$ (i.e., $K=5$).
 To ensure the random starts of each MultiANDA component, we added small uniform noises $u$ to the original sample $x$, where $u \sim \mathcal{U}(-\gamma, \gamma)$, as shown in Algorithm~\ref{alg:multianda}.
 To balance the diversity among the ensemble components and the original semantic information of inputs, we set the radius of uniform noise $\gamma=\frac{0.5}{255}$.
-Regarding to the adopted baselines, we employed the following corresponding hyper-parameters: \begin{itemize} \item For MI-FGSM, NI-FGSM and their variants, we set the decay factor $\mu = 1.0$.
-For variance tunning~\citep{Wang21a}, $n=20$ and $\beta=1.5$. \item For DIM~\citep{Xie19}, the transformation probability was set to $0.5$.
-For SIM~\citep{Wang21a}, the number of scale copies is 5.
-For TIM~\citep{Dong19}, we tuned the Gaussian kernel size in $\{15 \times 15$, $7 \times 7\}$ with the same standard deviation $\sigma = 3$ by referring their official code\footnote{\url{https://github.com/dongyp13/Translation-Invariant-Attacks}}. \item For FIA \citep{Wang21b}, we followed the official settings in the corresponding paper. \end{itemize}
+Regarding the adopted baselines, we employed the following corresponding hyper-parameters: \begin{itemize} \item For MI-FGSM, NI-FGSM and their variants, we set the decay factor $\mu = 1.0$.
+For VMI-FGSM~\cite{Wang21a}, $n=20$ and $\beta=1.5$. \item For DIM~\cite{Xie19}, the transformation probability was set to $0.5$.
+For SIM~\cite{Wang21a}, the number of scale copies is 5.
+For TIM~\cite{Dong19}, we tuned the Gaussian kernel size in $\{15 \times 15$, $7 \times 7\}$ with the same standard deviation $\sigma = 3$ by referring their official code\footnote{\url{https://github.com/dongyp13/Translation-Invariant-Attacks}}. \item For FIA \cite{Wang21b}, we followed the official settings in the corresponding paper. \item For TAIG \cite{Huang2022transferable}, we chose TAIG-S as the baseline.
+To ensure a fair comparison in the single form, we adhered to our basic settings ($\epsilon = 16$, $T=10$, and the number of turning points $E = 20$).
+For a detailed comparison showcasing the best performance of TAIG, refer to Section~\ref{sec:taig}.